TheThreatner/BaddieRatingSystem/README.md

 A modern, web-based React app that allows users to rate physical appearance based on a 10-factor methodology.

+here is the link to main webpage : https://thethreatner.github.io/BaddieRatingSystem/

 ### ⚠️ Disclaimer

 This project is meant for personal amusement, aesthetic analysis, and subjective evaluation in fictional, artistic, or entertainment contexts only.